The NFL’s legal tampering window opened last Wednesday and we’ve seen a ton of big moves since then in the 2020 off-season.

 Now don’t let the fact that Rivers heading to Indy is a good thing make you think that LA is the loser here.
 Truth be told, Rivers and the Chargers are better off without each other at this point.

-The only real loss by the Chargers was losing out on the Tom Brady race.
+The only real loss by the Chargers was losing out on the Tom Brady race in the NFL off-season in 2020.

 But they might not really need either one to succeed and did a lot elsewhere to get better.